Zach-Pate/Become-App/README.md

     *   Updated deprecated `onChange` modifier.
     *   Fixed a crash when deleting a repeating event by safely unwrapping the event's `seriesId`.
     *   Refactored event saving logic to correctly handle both single-day and repeating events.
+    *   Added a slide animation to the day-swipe gesture for a more intuitive user experience.

 ## Getting Started